 We estimate that our portion of the total expenses of this offering will be approximately \$500,000.
+The underwriters have agreed to reimburse us for certain of our expenses incurred in connection with this offering.

 Because an affiliate of Banc of America Securities LLC is a lender under one of our senior credit facilities and may receive more than 10% of the net proceeds of this offering when we repay that facility, this offering is being conducted in compliance with Rule 2710(c)(8) of the NASD.